MatthiasDeToffoli/BodybuildingPrograms/README.md

 #### Commit keywords
 For this project I will use a key word between *[]* followed by a short description

-* [ADD] for all commit conserning the adding of a new feature. *I will not use it inevitably when I add a new element in my project *
+* [ADD] for all commit concerning the adding of a new feature. *I will not use it inevitably when I add a new element in my project *
-* [UPDATE]  for all commit conserning the updating of an existing feature
+* [UPDATE] for all commit concerning the updating of an existing feature
-* [FIX] for all commit conserning the fix of a feature
+* [FIX] for all commit concerning the fix of a feature
-* [QUALITY] for all commit conserning quality (add a missing files, delete a useless file etc...)
+* [QUALITY] for all commit concerning quality (add a missing file, delete a useless file etc...)

 I can add *.WIP* after the key for say it's not finished.
-If I do that the commit used when the featur will be finished will be the same without a WIP.
+If I do that the commit used when the feature will be finished will be the same without a WIP.
 That's mean a commit with the key *[ADD.WIP]* will be followed by a commit *[ADD]* when the feature will be finished.

 #### master
 I will push on master only finished features.
-The project have to always work on master.
-I will use other branches for my devellopments.
+The project has to always work on master.
+I will use other branches for my developments.

 ## Hard points of the project
 ### Java
-Have to learn Java and it's API.
+Must learn Java and it's API.
 ### Android studio
-Have to learn how to use android studio and get used to the software
+Must learn how to use android studio and get used to the software
-### How to resolved this problems ?
+### How to resolve these problems?
 #### Java
-it's pretty close to C#, forums and docs will help
+it's close to C#, forums and docs will help
 #### Android studio
 Internet and docs will help